rytheranderson/automated_MOFcluster_alignment/README.md

 This collection of scripts can extract metal clusters from MOFs, cap any hanging-bonds, and align molecules with open metal sites.

 ## Current Status
 This is just a collection of scripts that have yet to be unified.
 The node extractor has been tested successfully on the CoRE MOF database.
-T
 The node capping function has been tested on a diverse set of 40 clusters.
 The adsorbate alignment has been tested for paddlewheels only.

 ## Usage